Diggers Rest railway station

-Diggers Rest railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+Diggers Rest station is a railway station operated by Metro Trains Melbourne on the Sunbury line, which is part of the Melbourne rail network.
 It serves the north-western suburb of Diggers Rest, in Melbourne, Victoria, Australia.
 Diggers Rest station is a ground level unstaffed station, featuring two side platforms.
 It opened on 2 October 1859, with the current station provided in 2012.